attackgoat/screen-13/README.md

 Features of the render graph:

- - Compute, Graphic, and Ray-trace pipelines
+ - Compute, Graphic, and Ray-trace (WIP) pipelines
  - You specify _code_ which runs on _input_ and creates _output_
  - Automatic Vulkan management (Render passes, subpasses, descriptors, pools, etc.)
  - Automatic render pass scheduling, re-ordering, merging, with resource aliasing